jclayton7/Department-of-Defense-AGILE-Project---Triangle-Counting/README.txt

 // File: README.txt
 // Author: Judah Clayton
 // Purpose: This file shows the command line commands that
-// should be used to run generate the graphs and run my
+// should be used to generate the graphs and run the
 // triangle counting program on them.
 // graph500-scale24-ef16_adj.tsv can be found at
 // http://graphchallenge.mit.edu/data-sets but must